 How much did the emblem cost?

 Davidson was a graphic design student at Portland State University when Knight approached her, then an accounting professor with a fledgling sneaker company.
 The task was to create a logo that symbolized movement and speed, and Davidson’s design, the Swoosh, perfectly captured that essence.
-At the time, neither could have predicted this symbol’s immense impact on the global market and culture.
+At the time, neither could have predicted the immense impact this symbol would have on the global market and culture.

 However, the story did not end with that $35 payment.
 In recognition of Swoosh’s invaluable contribution to Nike’s brand identity and success, Knight made a grand gesture of appreciation in 1983.
 During a company lunch, Davidson was presented with a diamond ring shaped like the Swoosh logo, symbolizing the enduring value of her contribution.
 Additionally, she received an envelope containing Nike stock.
 Initially valued at $150, these shares had appreciated to a staggering $643,000 by the time of public disclosure.
 This gesture was a significant acknowledgment of Davidson’s role in Nike’s history and a testament to the company’s growth.
-While she may not consider herself a millionaire, her acknowledgment from Nike ensured she lived comfortably, with the knowledge that her design continued to be a globally recognized symbol of excellence and innovation in sports.
+While she may not consider herself a millionaire, her recognition from Nike ensured she lived comfortably, knowing that her design remained a globally recognized symbol of excellence and innovation in sports.

 Just Do It!

-Amid the 1980s, a fitness craze swept across the globe, significantly expanding the athletic wear and equipment market.
-Nike, a brand traditionally focused on equipping athletes, recognized a pivotal opportunity for growth.
-It became apparent that to tap into this burgeoning market of everyday fitness enthusiasts, a shift in strategy—in product offerings and marketing- was essential.
+In the 1980s, a fitness craze swept the globe, significantly expanding the market for athletic wear and equipment.
+Nike, a brand traditionally focused on equipping athletes, recognized a pivotal growth opportunity.
+It became apparent that to tap into this burgeoning market of everyday fitness enthusiasts, a shift in strategy, specifically in product offerings and marketing, was essential.
 Nike’s response was a powerful promotional campaign that would redefine its brand identity and broaden its appeal.

 A year after the slogan’s introduction, designer Ron Dumas unveiled its graphic embodiment, utilizing the bold lines of the Futura Bold Condensed font.
 This typographic choice lent the slogan an air of immediacy and strength, further embedding it into the cultural zeitgeist.
-Over the years, the “Just Do It” logotype has ascended to become Nike’s second most iconic emblem, synonymous not with its grim origins but with the brand’s commitment to speed, motion, and the empowerment of its customers to pursue their goals.
+Over the years, the “Just Do It” logotype has evolved into Nike’s second-most iconic emblem, synonymous not with its grim origins but with the brand’s commitment to speed, motion, and empowering customers to pursue their goals.
 Today, the “Just Do It” slogan is a testament to Nike’s successful pivot from a brand for athletes to a brand for everyone.

 Symbol Modifications